Hamedine Kane

 Visual arts

-At the French Academy in Rome, Hamedine Kane is developing a research project on three great black American writers exiled in Paris in the second half of the 1940s: Richard Wright, Chester Himes and James Baldwin.
-His project takes the form of action-based research on the mode of speculative inquiry that pays close attention to “situated knowledge”, and is based on the testimonies of researchers, literary critics, publishers, historians, theorists, geographers, city specialists and tourist guides, as well as hoteliers, inhabitants and tenants of places of life and celebration.
-Following what the anthropologist Anna Tsing calls “the art of observing”, this composition of witnesses will form the basis of a work in which Hamedine Kane will enhance the narratives of the so-called protest novel specific to the three writers, paying close attention to the experience of violence experienced and suffered and the refusal of designation that are expressed in their works.
+At Villa Médicis, Hamedine Kane is developing a research project on three major black American writers exiled in Paris in the second half of the 1940s: Richard Wright, Chester Himes and James Baldwin.
+Her project takes the form of a speculative inquiry into “situated knowledge”, and draws on the testimonies of researchers, literary critics, publishers, historians, theorists, geographers, city specialists, tourist guides and hoteliers alike, as well as residents and tenants of places to live and party.
+Following what the anthropologist Anna Tsing calls “the art of observing”, this composition of witnesses will form the basis of a work in which Hamedine Kane will enhance the narratives of the so-called protest novel specific to the three writers, attentive to the experience of violence lived and suffered and the refusal of designation that are expressed in their works.